-The moratorium on new nursing facility beds was extended from June 30, 2012 until June 30, 2016.3 DSS continues to analyze and monitor the need for beds.
+The moratorium on new nursing facility beds was extended indefinitely during the 2015 legislative session.6 DSS continues to analyze and monitor the need for beds.
 Several methods are used to reduce unneeded capacity such as de-licensing or reclassifying beds.